Back to All Articles

 Stator Derived by the word “static”, the stator is a stationary component of the drilling mud motor.
 It is usually made of an elastomeric material (rubber-like) with a spiral or helical shape.
 Its unique geometry is critical to its function as it determines how many lobes there are and how the fluid flows.

 Rotor As the name implies, the rotor rotates within the stator.
 It is usually made from steel and has a helical form.
-The stator has one fewer lobe, so the rotor will have discrete pockets or cavities that rotate with rotation.
+The stator has one more lobe than the rotor, so the rotor will have discrete pockets or cavities that rotate with rotation.

 2. Differential Pressure and its Power